areaarea/contiki/platform/cc2538dk/README.md

 At runtime, the application may enable/disable some Power Modes by making calls to `lpm_set_max_pm()`.
 For example, to avoid PM2 an application could call `lpm_set_max_pm(1)`.
 Subsequently, to re-enable PM2 the application would call `lpm_set_max_pm(2)`.

 The LPM module can be configured with a hard maximum permitted power mode.
+This is a configuration directive set in `lpm-conf.h`.

     #define LPM_CONF_MAX_PM        N

 Where N corresponds to the PM number.
 Supported values are 0, 1, 2.
 PM3 is not supported.
 Thus, if the value of the define is 1, the SoC will only ever enter PMs 0 or 1 but never 2 and so on.

 The configuration directive `LPM_CONF_MAX_PM` sets a hard upper boundary.
 For instance, if `LPM_CONF_MAX_PM` is defined as 1, calls to `lpm_set_max_pm()` can only enable/disable PM1.
 In this scenario, PM2 can not be enabled at runtime.

+The reason why this configuration resides in this file and not in `contiki-conf.h` is because this file is also used to automatically generate the correct linker script at build-time.
+Do not try to move this configuration to a different file as this is likely to break things.
+Do not try to change the value of `LPM_CONF_MAX_PM` in `project-conf.h` or `contiki-conf.`h as this will not work.

 When setting `LPM_CONF_MAX_PM` to 0 or 1, the entire SRAM will be available.
 Crucially, when value 2 is used the linker will automatically stop using the SoC's SRAM non-retention area, resulting in a total available RAM of 16MB instead of 32MB.